KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // 12 => refactor the sdp

 // using RabbitOM
-// using RabbitOM.Codecs { H264Decoder , H264Surface , etc... }
-// using RabbitOM.Codecs.FFMpeg { FFMpegH264Decoder , etc... }
-// using RabbitOM.Codecs.DX11 { DX11H264Decoder , etc }
+// using RabbitOM.Media
-// using RabbitOM.Codecs.Jpeg { JpegRender }
+// using RabbitOM.Media.FFMpeg
 // using RabbitOM.Streaming.Rtcp
 // using RabbitOM.Streaming.Rtp
 // using RabbitOM.Streaming.Rtp.H264